How it works

 You can visualise brand positioning in a perceptual map, in which you also place your competitors.
 You choose two attributes you want to focus on, and then put you and your competition into the map in the right place.

-That does mean, however, that everything your brand does—all of your interactions with customers—has an effect on your brand recognition, brand awareness and brand image.
+That does mean, however, that everything your brand does—all of your interactions with customers—has an effect on your brand recognition, how you measure brand awareness, and brand image.

-Brand positioning is important to keep in mind when creating your brand’s values and solidifying your brand image, identity and competitive strategy.
+Brand positioning is important to keep in mind when creating your brand’s values, tracking your brand and solidifying your brand image, brand identity and competitive strategy.
 Knowing where you stand in the eyes of consumers will help you define more effective marketing messages and select the right channels to communicate those.

 Every brand perception survey will look different, based on what you already know, and what you’re researching.